wjkaufman/bequester/log.md

 # Log

+### 2019-03-14

+Quick little add on the plane: bequest searchbar now works!

+### 2019-03-08

+Well, despite my best intentions of going to sleep, my body didn't want to and I've stayed up working on this.
+Still don't feel sleepy, but I'll give it another go once I jot down what I've done.

+- Added routes between bequests and people (actually pretty simple)
+- Added a searchbar for people, will be easy to do for bequests too

+Next steps:

+- Load bequests, people into db
+- Tackle the editor issue (will be super helpful)
+- When making a new holding, add the option to create a new person (for frosh)

 ### 2019-03-03

 I think I'm going to switch gears now and start making it pretty!
 Hopefully that'll make it much more usable and nice and such.